 The best way to cook pork is to break the animal down into individual cuts just like your butcher does: Shoulder (make Perfect Pulled Pork), ribs (make Last Meal Ribs), loin (stuff them or make chops), tenderloin (make Sweet & Sour Pork On The Grill), hams (smoke 'em), belly (make Maple Bacon), skin (make Cracklins), cheeks (cure them for guanciale), scraps (make Italian Sausage), and bones (roast them to make soup and stock).

-But when it comes to whole hog, there is no place on earth that takes it as seriously as the folks in the Carolinas.
+But when it comes to whole hog, there is no place that takes it as seriously as the folks in the Carolinas.
 When you order "barbecue" in the eastern parts of North or South Carolina, you are usually ordering chopped meat from a whole hog, and many joints in the Southeast feature a "Pig Pickin'", a sumptuous buffet featuring a whole hog on display.
 You just sidle up to the table and pluck off whatever you want.
 When lunch is over, there is nothing but a few bones.
 Even the skin is gone because, when it is cooked the way I describe below, fabulously crisp "cracklins" become an essential part of the feast.

 Hog roasting is a time consuming meticulous process that requires vigilance and more than one person.
 But there is no meal you can serve that is more impressive.
 And if you don't want to cook a monster hog, you can cook a suckling pig.
 I describe the methods in the sidebar at right.